psde-777/PREDIG_biophysical_model_N_fitting_algorithm/Simulation_code/README.md

 5.)
 Number of steps between system snapshots, if "-vid" command is used (see below).
 If this is set to 1, a snapshot is taken at every step of the Gillespie algorithm.

 6.)
 Maximum number of hemicellulose/lignin layers around the cellulose core.
 Currently cannot be set above 4.
 (This can be fixed to 4 in the interface.
 The user doesn't need to change it in the majority of the scenario.)

-7.) mode_code: Determines the shape of the microfibril.
-To use the 36 chain microfibril used by Ding et al., set this to 5 (Mung beans, 18 polymers, mode_code = 3 or 4; Spruce wood, 24 polymers, mode_code = 1 or 2; Maize, 36 polymers, mode_code = 5)

-8.) mode_hemi: Determines, on which sides of the microfibril hemicellulose can anchor.
+7.) mode_hemi: Determines, on which sides of the microfibril hemicellulose can anchor.
 Currently to be kept at 2.
 [User doesn't need to vary it.
 Can be fixed at 2 in the interface.]

-9.) mode_lign: Determines, on which sides of the microfibril lignin can anchor.
+8.) mode_lign: Determines, on which sides of the microfibril lignin can anchor.
 Currently to be kept at 2.
 [User doesn't need to vary it.
 Can be fixed at 2 in the interface.]

-10.) mode_inhib: Determines, whether inhibition is active (1) or inactive (-1).
+9.) mode_inhib: Determines, whether inhibition is active (1) or inactive (-1).
 [For user, value 1 is reccommended as end-product inhibition is real.]

-11.) mode_lignin_glue: Determines, whether the lignin gluing effect is active (1) or inactive (-1).
+10.) mode_lignin_glue: Determines, whether the lignin gluing effect is active (1) or inactive (-1).
 [For user, value 1 is recommended, as Lignin gluing is a known phenomena.]

-12.) mode_enzyme_size : Determines, whether the enzyme size is included for all enzymes (1) or only for CBH (-1).
+11.) mode_enzyme_size : Determines, whether the enzyme size is included for all enzymes (1) or only for CBH (-1).
 [This can be fixed to 1 in the interface for now.]

-13.)
+12.)
 Nruns: Determines the number of simulation runs.
 [10 runs are good enough for getting a smooth average saccharification curve.]

-14.) mu_lignin_covering: Determines the average fraction of lignin polymers which acts as a structural barrier.
+13.) mu_lignin_covering: Determines the average fraction of lignin polymers which acts as a structural barrier.
 Set this to a value between 0 and 1.
 [Needs some literature survey before fixing.]

-15.) sigma_lignin_covering : Determines the standard deviation around mu_lignin_covering.
+14.) sigma_lignin_covering : Determines the standard deviation around mu_lignin_covering.
 Set this to a value between 0 and 1.
 [Needs some literature survey before fixing.]

 ### kinetic_parameters: